 The financial services sector in the UK is a world leader.
 London has fast become a hub for companies and investors globally.
 You can study business, finance and management on a global scale in the UK.
 This Foundation develops skills in economics, accounting, finance and management.
-You will study at either our Brighton, Cambridge or London campus.
+You will study at either our Brighton or London campuses.
 These cities are centres of excellence and entrepreneurship, close to the UK's business hub in central London.

 Students study up to 27 hours per week in class.
 There are core modules studied by all Foundation students.
 There are also modules for Business, Finance and Management students.
 The core Foundation modules develop academic and English language skills.
 The modules tailored for Business, Finance and Management students are below.

 Students who have completed this Foundation have gone on to study a wide variety of courses.
-For example: Economics at Durham University, Accounting and Finance at Lancaster University; Management at University of Warwick; Environmental Management at University of Manchester; Fashion Marketing/Management at University of Southampton and International Hospitality and Tourism Management at University of Surrey.
+For example: Accounting and Finance at Lancaster University; Management at University of Warwick; Environmental Management at University of Manchester; Fashion Marketing/Management at University of Southampton and International Hospitality and Tourism Management at University of Surrey.

 Business Set-up: Structure, Finance and Ethics – learn the key challenges involved in setting up and managing a business.